 }

-Arrow’s Java library manages all its off heap memory through a RootAllocator.
-You create one, give it a byte limit, and every FieldVector, every VectorSchemaRoot, every buffer allocation draws from that pool.
+Arrow’s Java library manages all its off heap memory through a RootAllocator where you create one with a byte limit and every FieldVector, every VectorSchemaRoot and every buffer allocation draws from that pool.

-The problem is that the limit you set at construction time is the limit you’re stuck with.
-RootAllocator cannot be resized at runtime.
-You can’t grow it when load increases.
-You can’t shrink it when you’re done with a heavy phase.
-You pick a number at init time and that number is your ceiling forever.
+The thing I didn’t expect is that the limit you set at construction time is the limit you’re stuck with forever.
+RootAllocator cannot be resized at runtime so you can’t grow it when load increases or shrink it when you’re done with a heavy phase.
+You pick a number at init time and hope you got it right.

 Get it wrong and you hit one of two failure modes.
-Too low and you get OutOfMemoryExceptions from Arrow’s allocator.
-Not the JVM heap but Arrow’s own accounting.
-Too low also means failures in the middle of a batch load or write.
-Too high and you’ve reserved off heap memory the JVM thinks is available for other things.
-That can cause pressure elsewhere or just waste address space.
+Too low and you get OutOfMemoryExceptions from Arrow’s own accounting, not the JVM heap.
+Too high and you’ve reserved off heap memory the JVM thinks is available for other things, which can cause pressure elsewhere.

-The rule that emerged was simple.
-Be conservative on initial sizing.
-Instrument early.
-Treat the allocator limit as a hard constraint that your batch sizes and window sizes need to respect.
-Not the other way around.
+The rule that emerged was simple: be conservative on initial sizing, instrument early and treat the allocator limit as a hard constraint that your batch sizes and window sizes need to respect rather than the other way around.

-Sorting Arrow backed data is where this project became genuinely difficult.
-A sorted pipeline has to keep memory bounded and present rows in the right global order.
-Those goals fight each other.
+Sorting is where this project became genuinely difficult.
+A sorted pipeline has to keep memory bounded and present rows in the right global order and those two goals fight each other constantly.

-The writer side needed a sort strategy that didn’t spend unnecessary time touching full rows.
-Compute order on the captured sort values, then apply the resulting indices across both vector roots.
-Two levels of parallelism made this tractable.
-First, the sort indices themselves are computed with Arrays.parallelSort(...).
-Then the actual permutation is applied to both roots concurrently:
+On the writer side I needed a sort strategy that didn’t spend unnecessary time touching full rows.
+The idea was to compute order on the captured sort values and then apply the resulting indices across both vector roots.
+Two levels of parallelism made this tractable: first the sort indices themselves are computed with Arrays.parallelSort(...) and then the actual permutation is applied to both roots concurrently:

 private void sortAllColumns() {